EneaDim/riviron/README.md

 `export PATH=/opt/riscv/bin:$PATH`

+## Usage

+- Run `make help` to see the guide.
+    - Look under application/ folder and choose one of the application's name.
+    - Run make PROG="folder\_name" for compilation.
+    - Run make spike PROG="folder\_name" to emulate execution.

 ### config.mk

 The `config.mk` file is a configuration file that sets up the environment for cross-compiling RISC-V applications.
 It includes essential settings for the toolchain, compiler options, source files, and directory structure.